CoolWP/jqdragme/README.md

 # jqdragme
 a jQuery Plugin for CAPTCHA
 ## Intro
-* everyone parameter are optional,but you can change everyone;
+* everyone parameter is optional,but you can change everyone;
 * support callback;
 * only on js file;
 * it's responsive;